 Understand the health risks

 Pregnant teens and their babies are at higher risk of health problems than are pregnant women who are older.
-The most common complications for pregnant teens — especially those younger than age 15 and those who don't receive prenatal care — include a low level of iron in the blood (anemia) and preterm labor.
-Some research suggests that pregnant teens might be more likely to develop high blood pressure as well.
+The most common complications for pregnant teens — especially those younger than age 15 and those who don't receive prenatal care — include a low level of iron in the blood (anemia), high blood pressure and preterm labor.

 Babies born to teen mothers are more likely to be born prematurely and have a low birth weight.

 Promote proper prenatal care

 A pregnant teen can improve her chances of having a healthy baby by taking good care of herself.
 If your daughter decides to continue the pregnancy, encourage her to: